Town Walls Tower: History

 During this period the Town Walls Tower would have been used by the town garrison to watch the surrounding area for Welsh incursions and raids.
 However, after the pacification of the Welsh by Edward I, Shrewsbury's strategic importance declined on the Welsh Marches.
 By the mid 14th century, the diminished military importance of the walls and towers no longer justified their upkeep, although this tower was remodelled (to its final size) during the reign of Henry IV.
 By the 15th century, wooden houses were being built behind and on the wall by townspeople.
 Some sections behind Pride Hill and Castle Street were demolished.
 The stone was reused in town house foundations.
 By 1580, the tower had become known as Waring's Tower after the Waring family who leased it from the town corporation.
 It was later called Wingfield's Tower after another occupant.

 Throughout the late 18th century the remaining parts of Shrewsbury town walls were demolished and the gateways removed.
 The Town Walls Tower survived because it remained in use.
 In 1816 the tower was the workshop of a watch maker named John Massey.
 In the 1860s, it was converted into a dwelling for the coachmen of John Humphreys, who lived opposite the tower in Swan Hill Court.
 His daughter Rachel Humphreys donated the tower to the National Trust in 1930.
 Between 1930 and 1937 her gardener and his wife lived in the tower.
 From 1937 to 1954 it was occupied by Mrs. Janet Mitchell.
 From 1954 to 1967 it was occupied by Mrs. B Curtis.
 From 1968 to 2012 it was leased by Mr and Mrs Hector.
-It is now leased by Shrewsbury High School and conserved by the National Trust.
+It is now leased by Shrewsbury High School and conserved by the National Trust, which uses the tower as a holiday let although the tower continues to be open to the public for pre-booked guided tours at least three weekends a year.